Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Efficient Teacher

 Dense Detector is modified from RetinaNet with ResNet-50-FPN backbone while changing the number of FPN output from 5 to 3, eliminating the weight sharing between detection headers and reducing the input resolution from 1333 to 640 for both training and inference.
-What's more, Dense Detector has two outputs(a classification score and a bounding-box offset) and a third branch that outputs the objectness score.
-Dense Detetor gained 5.36\% $AP_{50:95}$ boost and 30\% faster relative to RetinaNet as shown in Table~\ref{tab:detector_compare}.
+Additionally, Dense Detector has three output branches:a classification score , a bounding-box offset and an objectness score.
+Compared to RetinaNet, Dense Detetor achieved a 5.36\% $AP_{50:95}$ boost and 30\% faster inference, as reported in Table~\ref{tab:detector_compare}.
 Specifically, Dense Detector obtains objectness score by calculating the Complete Intersection over Union(CIoU)\cite{zheng2021enhancing} between the predicted and GT boxes.
-Objectness output directly indicates position response, and reflects the location quality of the predicted boxes.
+The Objectness score indicates the location quality of the predicted boxes and serves as an additional source of information to improve the detection performance.
 As illustrated in Figure \ref{Fig.efficient_teacher_arch}, the pseudo labels in SSOD are the predicted boxes of unlabeled data, the objectness scores of which indicate the location quality of pseudo labels.
 Thus, compared to RetinaNet with only a classification branch, Dense Detector with an extra objectness branch can indicate the location quality of pseudo labels during SSOD training as shown in Figure\ref{Fig.detector_compare}.

 To verify the performance of Dense Detector in SSOD, we apply the classic SSOD method(Unbiased Teacher\cite{liu2021unbiased}) to the Dense Detector, which contains labeled and unlabeled data, teacher and student model, and a pseudo label filter to select pseudo labels.
 Furthermore, both labeled and unlabeled data branches adopt loss definition in Equation \ref{eq:supervised}.
 However, in contrast to Unbiased Teacher on Faster R-CNN in Table~\ref{tab:coco standard}, the $AP_{50:95}$ improvement of Unbiased Teacher drops from 7.64 to 4.3 on Dense Detector.
 This motivated us to develop the following Pseudo Label Assigner that plays a key role in pseudo label assignment.